hadi-jabbari/SlimMessageBus/README.md

 }
 ```

-The response gets replied onto the originating WebApi instance and the Task<GenerateThumbnailResponse> resolves causing the queued HTTP request to serve the resized image thumbnail.
+The response gets replied to the originating WebApi instance and the `Task<GenerateThumbnailResponse>` resolves causing the queued HTTP request to serve the resized image thumbnail.

 ```cs
 var thumbGenResponse = await _bus.Send(new GenerateThumbnailRequest(fileId, mode, w, h));